Ademola136/Employee-performance-Analysis/README.md

 ---

 ## Overview
 This project analyzes performance and workforce data across **4,000 employees** to uncover how department, work location, salary, and tenure relate to employee performance.
-The result is an interactive Power BI dashboard that helps HR teams identify trends and make data-informed decisions on promotions, retention, and workforce planning.
+The result is an interactive Power BI dashboard that helps HR teams identify trends and make data informed decisions on promotions, retention, and workforce planning.

 ## Problem Statement
 HR teams often lack a clear, unified view of how factors like department, salary, and work location relate to employee performance, making it difficult to make informed decisions on promotions, compensation, and retention.

 ## Objective
-To analyze employee performance data and identify patterns across departments, work locations, salary bands, and tenure — helping HR teams make informed decisions on promotions, compensation, and workforce planning.
+To analyze employee performance data and identify patterns across departments, work locations, salary bands, and tenure helping HR teams make informed decisions on promotions, compensation, and workforce planning.

 ## Tools & Technologies
 - **Excel** — Data cleaning (removed duplicates, handled blanks, standardized data types)